Waffen-SS foreign volunteers and conscripts: Recruitment and conscription

-After Germany invaded the Soviet Union during Operation Barbarossa, recruits from France, Spain, Belgium (including Walloons), the territory of occupied Czechoslovakia, Hungary and the Balkans were signed on.
+After Germany invaded the Soviet Union during Operation Barbarossa, recruits from France, Spain, Belgium, the territory of occupied Czechoslovakia, Hungary, and the Balkans were signed on.
 By February 1942, Waffen-SS recruitment in south-east Europe turned into compulsory conscription for all German minorities of military age.
 From 1942 onwards, further units of non-Germanic recruits were formed.
-Legions were formed of men from Estonia, Latvia as well as men from Bosnia, Herzegovina, Croatia, Georgia, Ukraine, Russia and Cossacks.
-However, by 1943 the Waffen-SS could no longer claim overall to be an "elite" fighting force.
+Legions were formed of men from Estonia, Latvia as well as men from Bosnia, Herzegovina, Croatia, Georgia, Ukraine, Russia, and Cossacks.
+By 1943 the Waffen-SS could no longer claim to be an "elite" fighting force overall.
 Recruitment and conscription based on "numerical over qualitative expansion" took place, with many of the "foreign" units being good for only rear-guard duty.